cewiko1x/FiveM-Dashcam/README.md

 Press C to enable the dashcam and disable the dashcam

 (!DISCLAIMER!
-This is a modified version of github.com/xander1998 dashcam)
+This is a modified version of github.com/xander1998 dashcam !DISCLAIMER!)